syncfusion-content/wpf-docs/wpf/SfSchedule/Basic-View.md

 ![Month-view](Basic-View_images/Basic-View_img4.png)

 ## TimeLine View
-`TimelineView` displays the dates in horizontal time axis with the desired day’s count.
-You can see the past or future dates by scrolling to the right or left.
-Each view displays events accurately across the time slots with an intuitive drag-and-drop feature.
+`TimelineView` displays the dates with the appropriate day count in the horizontal time axis.
+When moving right or left, you can see the past or future events.
+With an intuitive drag-and-drop feature, each view shows events accurately through time slots.

 {% tabs %}
 {% highlight xaml %}